benjystanton/benjystanton.github.io/src/posts/2024-02-27-why-i-love-remote-work.md

 - an introvert
 - a parent of school age kids
-- someone who lives away from the places where most digital jobs tends to be
+- someone who lives away from the places where most digital jobs tend to be

 ### It helps me to